DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/2021-05-12-how-to-improve-your-social-media-presence.md

 - Healthcare-Marketing
 - Reputation-Management
 - SEO
-post_intro: Does your practice have a strong social media presence?
+post_intro: Social Media is great for acquiring leads, building trust, and growing your practice.
 post_image: "/uploads/blog-how-to-improve-your-social-media-presence.png"
 post_highlight: Whether or not you tend to use social media yourself, there really is no denying its value as a marketing channel when it comes to acquiring leads,